HN202-02S | Spring 2019

 Computer, Cell Phones and Email Policy

 Papers will not be accepted via email.
-Please print out hard copies and turn them in during class.
+Please print out hard copies and turn them in on the assigned due date.
 If, for some reason, this is not possible, a hard copy in my mailbox is the next best option.
 Email is useful for setting up appointments or informing me about emergencies, but, about most other things, I prefer to meet with you face to face.
 This is what office hours are for.
 Do not be scared; I am nice!
 If my office hours conflict with your schedule, I will be glad to work with you to find a time that does fit.

 **This is a tentative schedule, subject to revision depending on our progress and extenuating circumstances**